Treatment for depression can involve a combination of:

 Your GP may also recommend self-help books and online cognitive behavioural therapy (CBT).

-CBT helps you manage problems by thinking more positively.
-It frees you from unhelpful patterns of behaviour.
+CBT helps you manage problems by thinking in a more balanced way.
+It can help you change unhelpful thought patterns and behaviour.

 It may improve

 If you're diagnosed with mild depression, it may improve over time.
-Your GP will usually check up on you in two weeks.
+Your GP will usually check up on you in 2 weeks.
 You can follow up if this does not happen.

 Mild to moderate depression